-In industries and disciplines built on intellectual property and the need to be first to market, collaboration doesn’t always come naturally.
+In industries and disciplines built on intellectual property and with the constant need to be first to market, collaboration doesn’t always come naturally.

 For many groups, there will be concerns about the risks of sharing information with potential competitors – particularly in sustainability efforts, which often include major innovations and novel technologies.

 Overcoming this hurdle will be difficult.
-Building up trust will take time, but setting mutually agreed ground rules for how intellectual property is managed, while enabling data sharing for the public good, will go a long way to creating the foundation.
+Building up trust will take time, but setting mutually agreed ground rules for how intellectual property is managed, while enabling data sharing for the public good, will go a long way to creating the foundation for a collaborative future.

 Restrictions on data sharing and storage have tightened in recent years, which can make collaboration across territories more difficult.
-Some types of information can only be stored under specific conditions – such as anonymised or encrypted – while others can’t be moved beyond borders.
+Some types of information can only be stored under specific conditions – with anonymisation or encryption, for example – while others can’t be moved beyond borders.

 Intelligent data management must be at the core of any collaboration effort, and this is a situation where governmental oversight can be particularly useful.
 With legislators involved in digital projects, all parties can ensure that they are working safely within the boundaries of sovereignty, privacy and storage requirements.

 Every organisation approaches its projects a little differently.
 And that can make it difficult to bring initiatives together neatly.

 Often, there’s a lack of interoperability between different datasets and technologies, which can introduce extra tasks for adapting the models organisations use, or updating technical infrastructures.
 That work – and the costs associated with it – can be off-putting for some groups.